SeungyuLee/OS-snu/README.md

 ...
 ```

 set_rotation() function is implemented in rotation.c .
-It is called In set_rotation System call to set degree of device to given value.
+It is called in set_rotation System call to set degree of device to given value.